apache/shardingsphere/README.md

 # Overview

-Sharding-JDBC: A data sharding, read/write splitting, BASE transaction and database orchestration middleware.
+Sharding-JDBC: A data sharding, read-write splitting, BASE transaction and database orchestration middleware.
 It provides maximum compatibilities for applications by JDBC and MySQL protocol.

 # Document